A Big Welcome To The Employment Advocate

 2. We review the information provided and promptly investigate your claim for a remedy.

-3. We provide you with a free 20-minute phone conference to discuss the potential legal and financial remedies for your claim, and give you our professional assessment of the prospects of successfully prosecuting your claim.
+3. We provide you with a free 20-minute phone conference to discuss the potential legal and financial remedies for your claim, and give you our professional assessment of possible outcomes for your claim.

-If we believe your case has good prospects of succeeding – and you instruct us to lodge a formal legal claim on your behalf – we will immediately begin robustly prosecuting all aspects of your claim, including delivering a final and legally-enforceable settlement.
+If we believe your case has good prospects of succeeding and – you instruct us to lodge a formal claim on your behalf – we will immediately begin the process of advocating your legal entitlements.

 Short Notice Representation